An Algorithm for Fast and Correct Computation of Reeb Spaces for PL Bivariate Fields: Algorithmic Contributions

 In this subsection, we provide the algorithm for computing the net-like structure corresponding to the Reeb space.
-From \cref{lem:homeomorphism-embedding}, we note, the second-dimensional Reeb graphs in $\MDRG_{\f}$ have an embedding in the Reeb space $\RS_{\f}$.
-Therefore, to compute the Reeb space $\RS_{\f}$ we compute a topologically correct embedding of the second-dimensional Reeb graphs in $\MDRG_{\f}$ by connecting them based on the computed Jacobi structure $\JStruct_\f$.
-First, we obtain a net-like structure or a skeleton corresponding to the Reeb space from which the sheets of the Reeb space can be visualized straightforwardly, as shown in Figure~\ref{fig:net-like-structure}.
+From \lemref{lem:homeomorphism-embedding}, we note, the second-dimensional Reeb graphs in $\MDRG_{\f}$ have an embedding in the Reeb space $\RS_{\f}$.
+Therefore, to compute the net-like structure $\Net_{\f}$ corresponding to the Reeb space $\RS_{\f}$, we compute a topologically correct embedding of the second-dimensional Reeb graphs in $\MDRG_{\f}$ by connecting them based on the computed Jacobi structure $\JStruct_\f$.
+Thus, we obtain a net-like structure or a skeleton corresponding to the Reeb space, as shown in Figure~\ref{fig:net-like-structure}.

-\cref{alg:compute-Reeb-space} provides the pseudo-code for computing $\RS_{\f}$.
-First, the Jacobi set $\JSet_{\f}$ is computed, as described in \cref{subsec:computing-Jacobi-structure}, by the procedure \textsc{ComputeJacobiSet} (line $1$, \cref{alg:compute-Reeb-space}).
-Next, the Jacobi structure $\JStruct_{\f}$, which is the projection of the Jacobi set to the Reeb space, is computed using \cref{alg:Jacobi-Structure} (line $2$, \cref{alg:compute-Reeb-space}).
-Based on the Jacobi set and Jacobi structure, the $\MDRG_{\f}$ is computed using \cref{alg:compute-MDRG} (line $4$, \cref{alg:compute-Reeb-space}).
-The first-dimensional augmented Reeb graph $\RG_{f_1}$ is retreived from $\MDRG_{\f}$ by the procedure \textsc{GetFirstDimensionalReebGraph} (line $5$, \cref{alg:compute-Reeb-space}).
-Then, for each arc $\alpha$ of $\RG_{f_1}$, a representative point $p$ is obtained by the procedure \textsc{GetRepresentativePoint} (line $7$, \cref{alg:compute-Reeb-space}).
-For each representative point $p$, the augmented Reeb graph $\RG_{\widetilde{f}_2^p}$ is retreived from $\MDRG_{\f}$, by the procedure \textsc{GetSecondDimensionalReebGraph} (line $8$, \cref{alg:compute-Reeb-space}).
-Then, $\RG_{\widetilde{f}_2^p}$ is embedded in a net-like structure corresponding to $\RS_{\f}$ (line $9$, \cref{alg:compute-Reeb-space}).
-The procedure \textsc{EmbedReebGraph} provides the pseudo-code for embedding an augmented Reeb graph $\RG_{\widetilde{f}_2^p}$ in a net-like structure corresponding to $\RS_{\f}$ which is detailed next.
+\algoref{alg:net-like-structure} provides the pseudo-code for computing $\Net_{\f}$.
+The net-like structure $\Net_{\f}$ is first initialized to $\JStruct_{\f}$ (line $1$, \algoref{alg:net-like-structure}).
+After this step, the first-dimensional augmented Reeb graph $\RG_{f_1}^{AugIII}$ is retreived from $\MDRG_{\f}$ by the procedure \textsc{GetFirstDimensionalReebGraph} (line $2$, \algoref{alg:net-like-structure}).
+Then, for each arc $\alpha$ of $\RG_{f_1}^{AugIII}$, a representative point $p$ is obtained by the procedure \textsc{GetRepresentativePoint} (line $4$, \algoref{alg:net-like-structure}).
+For each representative point $p$, the Reeb graph $\RG_{\widetilde{f_2^p}}$ is retreived from $\MDRG_{\f}$, by the procedure \textsc{GetSecondDimensionalReebGraph} (line $5$, \algoref{alg:net-like-structure}).
+Then, $\RG_{\widetilde{f_2^p}}$ is embedded in a net-like structure corresponding to $\RS_{\f}$ (line $6$, \algoref{alg:net-like-structure}).
+The procedure \textsc{EmbedReebGraph} provides the pseudo-code for embedding a Reeb graph $\RG_{\widetilde{f_2^p}}$ in a net-like structure $\Net_{\f}$ corresponding to $\RS_{\f}$ which is detailed next.